tdwg/bdq/tg2/_review/docs/supplement/index.md

 These vocabularies all fed into a formal description of the Tests as terms in the `bdqtest:`, where the Tests with their descriptions were framed using the other vocabularies.

 A few terms in the vocabulary table were seen as glossary terms (e.g., "geodetic datum") as external formal definitions existed so a vocabulary entry was not required.
-These are presented in the [References (non-normative)](../../index.md#8-references-non-normative) section of [The Biodiversity Data Quality (BDQ) Standard](../../index.md).
+These are presented in the [Glossary (non-normative)](../../index.md#6-glossary-non-normative) section of [The Biodiversity Data Quality (BDQ) Standard](../../index.md).

 ### 3.11 Principles of Test Design (non-normative)